-The tools required include a flathead screwdriver, 90 degree screwdriver (or garbage disposal wrench), and 1/4” and 3/8” nut drivers.
+The tools required include a thin blade flathead screwdriver, medium blade flathead screwdriver, (or 90 degree screwdriver if you have one), and a 3/8” nut driver.

 Remove the four bolts on the front case.

 Remove the front case, leaving the impeller showing.

 Grab the impeller with one hand.
 Carefully place the 90° degree screwdriver, or the flathead screwdriver, in one of the veins inside the (The 90° degree screwdriver is less likely to damage the motor veins.)
 It takes a bit of patience, but you should be able to stop the shaft from turning and loosen the impeller by hand.

 Lubricate the shaft with liquid soap from the kitchen or O-ring lubricant, and slide the new spring assembly, flat edge down.
 The spring assembly should go all the way down the shaft of the impeller.

 Using a long, thin, flathead screwdriver place the blade between the motor shaft and inside of the pump seal.

 Tilt the screwdriver a bit and lift the seal out of the housing.